Robot-printer/ROV-project/Documents/Software Documentation/Software List & Explainer.md

 sub-programs.
 Descriptive function names that only take one line of code are easier to read than long sections of loops and conditional statements that achieve that same thing.

+## Motor Control

+The motors in the thrusters that move the UUV are controlled by the Arduino.
+The thruster motors are a type of motor called brushless DC motors, which are not as straightforward to control as traditional brushed DC motors.
+To use brushless motors, a type of microcontroller called an electronic speed controller (ESC) must be used.
+ESCs take a type of signal called a pulse-width modulation (PWM) signal which encodes the desired speed of the motor, and use it to activate the coils in the motor in such a way that it spins at that speed.
+The Arduino can output a PWM signal from certain digital pins on the board.
+The motor control program makes use of an Arduino library for controlling servos which can also be used to control ESCs, since servo motors and ESCs are both controlled using PWM signals.

+### Pulse-Width Modulation (PWM)

+Pulse-width modulation is a technique for encoding data in a digital signal.
+PWM works by turning the output on and off 500 times per second, and encodes information by varying how long each cycle is turned on.
+The duration of each cycle is called the "pulse width" or "duty cycle", and is measured in microseconds.
+For example, a pulse width of 2,000 microseconds would mean the output is always on, since 2,000 microseconds is the duration of each cycle when the frequency is 500Hz.
+A pulse width of 0 microseconds would mean the output is always off.
+A pulse width of 1,000 microseconds would mean the output is on for half the duration, and off for the other half.

+### Electronic Speed Controller (ESC)

+An electronic speed controller is a type of microcontroller that is used to control brushless DC motors.
+Brushless motors, unlike simple brushed DC motors, have three sets of coils that need to be activated in a specific sequence in order to make them spin.
+The role of the ESC is to take as an input the desired speed of the motor (encoded as a PWM signal) and energize & deenergize the coils of the motor to cause it to spin at the desired speed.
+The valid PWM input range for the ESCs in this project is from 1,000 microseconds ("minimum"/lowest throttle) to 2,000 microseconds ("maximum"/highest throttle).

+ESCs generally have a total of eight wires.
+The two largest wires are the power & ground connection that connect to a power source and provide the power needed to spin the attached motor.
+On the same side as these wires are a cluster of 3 smaller wires.
+The white wire in this cluster is the PWM input wire, which connects to the Arduino.
+The other two wires in the cluster can be used to supply 5 volt power from the ESC's power & ground connectors to the Arduino, but they are unused in this project.
+The three wires that come out the other side of the ESC, which are slightly smaller than the main power & ground connection, connect to the motor's three wires to power the motor.
+The order that the ESC's output wires connect to the motor's input pins doesn't matter, but swapping any two wires will reverse the "forward" direction of the motor when powered.

+If necessary, an ESC can be reprogrammed to configure it to a specific use case.
+For the UUV's thrusters, the ESCs should be set to run in bi-directional mode.
+In this mode, the "minimum" throttle value corresponds to full reverse throttle, and the "maximum" throttle value corresponds to full forward throttle.
+The zero point in bi-directional mode is at halfway between "minimum" and "maximum" throttle, or a 1,500 microsecond pulse width.

+## Serial Communication

+The Arduino communicates with the Raspberry Pi using a serial communication protocol called UART over a USB connection. \...

+### Baud Rate

+The "baud rate" of serial communication refers to the number of bits sent across the connection per second.
+Higher baud rate means faster communication, but also can lead to more frequent errors in the data transmission.
+In order for devices to communicate with each other, the baud rates each of them is configured to use must be the same.
+If the baud rates are not the same, the data received will be unusable, if it's received at all.
+A common (but relatively slow) baud rate for Arduino communication is 9,600 baud, or 9,600 bits per second.
+Faster baud rates are generally multiples of this number, such as 57,600 baud or 115,200 baud.
+The communication between the Arduino and Raspberry Pi in this project uses 115,200 baud. \...

+### UART

+Universal Asynchronous Receiver-Transmitter (UART) is a serial communication protocol which is used by Arduino to communicate over USB.
+\...

+### Data Buffer

+\...

+### Reading Data

+\...

+### Writing Data

+\...

 # Raspberry Pi